microsoft/Windows-driver-samples/biometrics/ReadMe.md

 For information on how to build a driver solution using Microsoft Visual Studio, see [Building a Driver](http://msdn.microsoft.com/en-us/library/windows/hardware/ff554644).

-**Note**  Starting in Windows 8.1, the WDK no longer contains the co-installers by default.
+**Note**  The WDK no longer contains the co-installers by default.
 You can obtain the co-installers by downloading the *wdfcoinstaller.msi* package from [WDK 8 Redistributable Components](http://go.microsoft.com/fwlink/p/?LinkID=226396).

 Run the sample
 --------------